Get permission to drive in another country if you’re taking your own vehicle abroad or hiring one.

 Step 1 Check where you can use your licence

-You may need an international driving permit (IDP) if you’re going to drive outside the EU.
+You may need an international driving permit (IDP) to drive outside the UK.

 Step 2 Apply for an international driving permit (IDP)